nocentino/ollama-sql-faststart/README.md

 ## Overview

 Ollama SQL FastStart is a Docker-based project designed to simplify the setup and management of a SQL Server 2025 environment integrated with Ollama services.
-It provides a preconfigured environment for running SQL Server, managing models, and serving requests through NGINX with SSL support.
+It provides a preconfigured environment for running SQL Server, managing models, and serving requests through NGINX with SSL support and configures SQL Server to trust this certificate.

 ## Features

-- **SQL Server**: A preconfigured SQL Server instance with secure connections.
+- **SQL Server**: A preconfigured SQL Server instance.
 - **Ollama Integration**: Includes Ollama services for model management and pulling.
 - **NGINX with SSL**: Secure reverse proxy setup using NGINX and self-signed certificates.
 - **Health Checks**: Automated health checks for critical services.